Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 Random symmetric matrices have abundant applications in high-dimensional probability, high-dimensional statistics, and computational mathematics.
 For example, they model the adjacency matrix of a random graph, the empirical covariance of a random vector, and the action of a randomized subspace embedding.
 The most important statistics of these random matrix models are the extreme eigenvalues, which quantify how much the matrix can dilate a vector.

 We can study the spectral properties of a random matrix by comparison with a Gaussian random matrix model that shares the same first- and second-order moments.
 It is fruitful to pass to the Gaussian matrix because we gain access to a richer cornucopia of technical methods.
-This idea has a long and productive history in random matrix theory (RMT), summarized in~\cref{sec:related}.
+This idea has a long and productive history in random matrix theory (RMT), summarized in Section~\ref{sec:related}.
 Our implementation involves a novel application of Stahl's theorem~\cite{Sta13:Proof-BMV} on the structure of the trace exponential function of a matrix.
 The technique allows us to establish general-purpose theorems that improve over existing results along several axes.

 As evidence, we present stronger guarantees for random matrices that arise in some contemporary problems.
-Our main application is the first complete proof that sparse random dimension reduction maps enjoy the injectivity properties conjectured by Nelson \& Nguyen~\cite{NN13:OSNAP-Faster,NN14:Lower-Bounds}; see \cref{sec:sparsestack-appl}.
-As compared with existing results, our bounds reduce the dependence on the dimension of the random matrix model, so the methods are particularly useful for treating the exponentially large random matrices that arise in quantum information theory (\cref{sec:quantum-appl}).
-Other applications include a new analysis of the expansion properties of random regular graphs with growing degree (\cref{sec:rdm-graph-appl}) and new bounds for the minimum eigenvalue of a sample covariance matrix (\cref{sec:scov-appl})
+Our main application is the first complete proof that sparse random dimension reduction maps enjoy the injectivity properties conjectured by Nelson \& Nguyen~\cite{NN13:OSNAP-Faster,NN14:Lower-Bounds}; see Section~\ref{sec:sparsestack-appl}.
+As compared with existing results, our bounds reduce the dependence on the dimension of the random matrix model, so the methods are particularly useful for treating the exponentially large random matrices that arise in quantum information theory (Section~\ref{sec:quantum-appl}).
+Other applications include a new analysis of the expansion properties of random regular graphs with growing degree (Section~\ref{sec:rdm-graph-appl}) and new bounds for the minimum eigenvalue of a sample covariance matrix (Section~\ref{sec:scov-appl}).

+This paper also includes new tail bounds for the maximum eigenvalue of a matrix martingale sequence.
+These bounds compare the trajectory of the martingale against a fixed Gaussian reference model.
+These results do not appear to have precedents in the RMT literature.
+See Section~\ref{sec:freedman}.

 The companion paper~\cite{Tro25:Comparison-Theorems} was the first work to recognize that Stahl's theorem has implications for RMT, but the arguments there are quite different.
 Our analysis addresses both the real and complex setting, and we use the term \term{self-adjoint} to encompass both real symmetric and complex Hermitian matrices.
-The notation is largely standard; see \cref{sec:notation} for a summary.
+The notation is largely standard; see Section~\ref{sec:notation}.